-uring 2016, there were 227 thoroughbred stallions registered at stud in Japan.
-59 of these were foreign-bred and 168 Japanese-bred.
-Approximately 93% of these stallions are standing in the main Hokkaido breeding region.
+uring 2019, there were 241 thoroughbred stallions registered at stud in Japan.
+60 of these were foreign-bred and 181 Japanese-bred.
+Approximately 94% of these stallions are standing in the main Hokkaido breeding region.

-The great racehorse and stallion Sunday Silence (USA), who died in August 2002, was Japan's leading sire for 13
+The great racehorse and stallion Sunday Silence (USA), who died in August 2002, was Japan's leading sire for 13 consecutive years from 1995 to 2007.
+His influence as a stallion has been passed on to his foals, and Deep Impact (JPN) by Sunday Silence has been the leading sire in Japan each year since 2012.
+Of domestic stallions, those sired by Deep Impact is the largest number with 23 stallions and covered 1,690 mares in 2019.
+13 of those sired by Sunday

-Oconsecutive years from 1995 to 2007.
-His influence as a stallion has been passed on to his foals.
-Of domestic stallions, 30 of those sired by Sunday Silence were used for covering 1,172 mares in 2016.
-This number increases to 84 (and 4,170 mares) when including stallions with a Sunday Silence bloodline in the second generation pedigree, which accounts for 38.7% of all mares covered in 2016.
-The top five sires, in terms of the number of mares covered, in 2016 were Rulership (JPN) with 280, Kizuna (JPN) 269, Lord Kanaloa (JPN) 267, Orfevre (JPN) 244 and Deep Impact (JPN) 243.
-Deep Impact is a foal and Orfevre is a grandson of Sunday Silence.
-Rulership and Lord Kanaloa are sired by King Kamehameha (by Kingmambo).
+Silence were used for covering 542 mares in 2019, and this number increases to 70 (and 3,931 mares) when including stallions with a Sunday Silence bloodline in the second-generation pedigree, which accounts for 29.7 % of all mares covered in 2019.

+The other prominent sire line is Kingmambo (USA) and 16 of those sired by King Kamehameha (JPN) by Kingmambo covered 1,558 mares in 2019 and this increases to 21 (and 1,786 mares) including stallions with a Kingmambo bloodline in the second-generation pedigree.

+The top five sires, in terms of the number of mares covered, in 2019 were Lord Kanaloa (JPN) with 245, Rulership (JPN) 225, Epiphaneia(JPN) 224, Harbinger (GB) 217, Just a Way (JPN) 214.
+Lord Kanaloa and Rulership are sired by King Kamehameha.

+In 2019, Japanese breeding industry was struck by the double tragedy to lose its two champion stallions, Deep Impact and King Kamehameha.
+Though their influence will surely be around for some time, much attention is paid to who will be the next stallions to lead the industry.